Ongore99/clean-architecture/README.md

 Depends on **Application, Domain and Infrastructure Projects.**

 Consists of *Common* and *Endpoints* Folders. <br><br>
-- **Common folder** contains all Common things related our API (For example you may create folderw for Extensions, Bases, Attributes, Helpers, Filters, Middlewares). <br><br>
+- **Common folder** contains all Common things related our API (For example you may create folders for Extensions, Bases, Attributes, Helpers, Filters, Middlewares, Resources). <br><br>
 - **Endpoints folder** contains Controllers, Request Dtos with their Validaitons, Swagger Examples  (Divided based on entity that you are mainly working on) <br><br>

 Contains Swagger, Request DTOs for binding, [Swagger Examples](https://medium.com/@niteshsinghal85/multiple-request-response-examples-for-swagger-ui-in-asp-net-core-864c0bdc6619), Library Configurations, Sending Commands and Queries using [Mediatr](https://www.youtube.com/watch?v=YzOBrVlthMk). <br><br>